Learn More About Our Program

 Program Manager

-Samar Ahmad joined the Agents of Change program in 2020.
-She began her current position as Program Manager in 2022.
+Samar Ahmad is Program Manager for the Agents of Change in Environmental Justice program at Columbia University Mailman School of Public Health.
 She previously served as a Research Associate at The George Washington University Milken Institute School of Public Health.

 DB1_2445-1365x2048